European Community Patent, Design & Trade Mark Applications

 European Community Trade Mark

-The European Community trade mark provides for protection of marks which extend to all the member countries of the European Union.
+The European Community trade mark provides for the protection of marks that extend to all the member countries of the European Union.
 The members include Austria, Belgium, Bulgaria, Denmark, Finland, France, Germany, Greece, Croatia, Ireland, Italy, Luxembourg, The Netherlands, Portugal, Spain, Sweden, United Kingdom, Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia, and Slovenia.
 At present Turkey is a candidate country with a pending application for the Former Yugoslav Republic of Macedonia.

 Furthermore, the European Community is a member of the Paris Convention under which any resident of a Convention country is entitled to claim the priority date of a first application made in a convention country as that of any subsequent application in any other Convention country within a 6 month period.

 A Community trade mark must meet two conditions: a trade mark is a sign which can be represented in graphic form, and it must make it possible to distinguish goods and services from those of another company.